-Once you and your attorney have done so, the process must be started rather quickly after the initial verdict, as the statute of limitations for an appeal is typically limited.
-Within that time, a petition is filed to appeal.
-In Virginia, a panel of three judges will review the petition to determine if the appeal will be granted or denied.
+Once you and your attorney have done so, the process must be started rather quickly after the initial verdict, as the statute of limitations, or time limit, for filing an appeal is very limited.
+In Virginia, the appeal goes through a lengthy process.
+Civil and criminal appeals can take more than a year to complete.

 What Makes an Appeal Different Than a Regular Lawsuit?